mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 How can Baso speak of this?
 To whom?
 To sad people?
 Well, maybe they’d understand.
 But even if somebody understands *Sun Face Buddha, Moon Face Buddha* – who dies?
 Baso Zen Master dies, not the person who understands *Sun Face Buddha, Moon Face Buddha*.
 So that’s why Engo Zen Master asks, “to whom would you speak of this?”
 Finally what you have to do is, you should have clear eyes. *Who* dies?

-Sometimes I feel in the United States, Buddhism is still staying in the realm of [Śrāvakabuddha](glossary#śrāvakabuddha). Śrāvakabuddha means a buddha who attains enlightenment through listening to the Buddha’s teaching.
+Sometimes I feel in the United States, Buddhism is still staying in the realm of *śrāvakabuddha*. *Śrāvakabuddha* means a buddha who attains enlightenment through listening to the Buddha’s teaching.
 Lots of people are interested in listening to Buddha’s teaching, and in enlightenment.
 It’s not good enough, because it doesn’t work in your daily living.
 Of course you can attain enlightenment intellectually by listening to Buddha.
 But, why is it that a Bodhisattva has to practice a thousand years continually? *Why*?
 Because it’s not simple to practice your enlightenment in daily living.
 It’s not so simple.

 Even though you understand Sun Face Buddha, Moon Face Buddha through your practice – who dies? *You* die.
 When the time comes, *you* have to die.
 You’re really confused: “I am talking about my understanding of Sun Face Buddha, Moon Face Buddha.”
 Of course, but there is no proof.
 “Katagiri, can *you* die as a Sun Face Buddha, Moon Face Buddha?”
 There is no proof.
 I can say, “Yes, I can die,” or “No.” Yes or no – there is nothing to say.
 Finally, we have to learn death exactly from death directly.